Federal Judge Rules In Favor Of Love In K-1 Visa Application Delay Case

 In the ruling, the judge called the plaintiffs “pair[s] of star-crossed lovers” out of Romeo and Juliet.

-He goes on to say, “In that tragedy, news of Juliet’s ruse never reaches Romeo because an ‘infection pestilence’ forces a quarantine that blocks the message’s deliver.
+He goes on to say, “In that tragedy, news of Juliet’s ruse never reaches Romeo because an ‘infectious pestilence’ forces a quarantine that blocks the message’s delivery.
 Here, similarly, COVID-19 has kept apart our Plaintiffs.”

-The judge agreed that not processing the visas is illegal, there was no answer to why the visas were singled out, and the judge determined whether or not the delay was reasonable could not be determined.
+The judge agreed that not processing the visas is illegal, there was no answer to why the visas were singled out, and the judge said that whether or not the delay was reasonable could not be determined.

 “It’s tricky to determine when a delay is reasonable or not given COVID,” Joseph said, as he explained the judge’s ruling during the Facebook Live.